 Laboratory staff monitor the amount of lead coming from faucets in selected older homes twice per year.
 Results from lab analysis have shown the level of lead in these homes to be below EPA's action level.
-These homes were selected because they were constructed when lead was used in service line plumbing.
+These homes were selected because they were confirmed to have lead service line components or were constructed when lead was used in service line plumbing.

-Lead and copper in drinking water come primarily from materials and components used with in-home plumbing.
+Lead and copper in drinking water primarily comes from materials and components used for in-home plumbing.
 While the BOPU provides high-quality drinking water, the BOPU has limited control regarding the materials that are used in plumbing components in homes and buildings.
 Cheyenne began requiring homes to use copper for service lines in 1936.
 Homes built prior to 1936 could have lead in the service line.
-In 1986, the Safe Drinking Water Act required the use of "lead-free" pipe, solder and flux in the installation or repair of plumbing.
+In 1986, the Safe Drinking Water Act required the use of

+"lead-free" pipe, solder and flux in the installation or repair of plumbing.